 How to Enable Background Size in Internet Explorer [Quicktip]

-The new features that come with CSS3 won’t be applicable in Internet Explorer 8-6, and yet we can ignore this disadvantage as the effect will degrade nicely.
-For example, browsers without the support for CSS3 Box Shadow won’t see the shadow, but this is fine so long as the content remains readable.
+The new features that come with CSS3 aren’t applicable in Internet Explorer 8-6, yet we can accept this limitation as the effects degrade nicely.
+For example, browsers without support for CSS3 Box Shadow won’t display the shadow, but this is acceptable as long as the content remains readable.

-However, one of the few things that you can’t ignore is when you apply CSS3 Background Size.
-We are able to control the size of background images added through CSS using the newbackground-size property.
-We can specify the width and the height in precise units and also let the background follow the container size using cover and contain values.
+However, one feature you can’t ignore is CSS3 Background Size.
+We can control the size of background images added through CSS using the new background-size property.
+We can specify the width and height in precise units and also make the background follow the container size using cover and contain values.

-The cover value fills the entire area of its container and the width and height are proportionally adjusted.
-The contain value, will push the background to fit in the width of the container.
-This will sometimes result in a void when the container height is longer than the image.
+The cover value fills the entire area of its container while maintaining proportional width and height.
+The contain value adjusts the background to fit within the container’s width.
+This sometimes results in empty space when the container height exceeds the image height.

 1. Using CSS3 Background Size

-Do note that the new background-size property cannot be included within the background shorthand property, background.
+Note that the new background-size property cannot be included within the background shorthand property.
 They must be declared separately, like so.

 .container {